IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: IRJIT Methodology

-When a new (test) commit is checked-in to a version control system, IRJIT classifies it as buggy or clean by finding matches of test commit from the past project changes.
-In order to classify a test commit, IRJIT first extracts source code changes from that commit and saves each change separately.
-Next, it formulates a query against each change using the \texttt{lines added} field of corresponding change as input.
-Lastly, it executes the query and retrieves matches from the previously created index.
-Since one query corresponds to only one change, IRJIT may issue multiple queries for a given test commit.
+When a new commit arrives to be checked-in to a version control system, IRJIT treats it as a test commit.
+The camel-case analyzer is used to process the commit, similar to the indexed commits, before classifying it as either buggy or clean.
+This classification is based on the extent to which the new commit's changes match with those from past commits.
+The classification process involves several steps.
+First, IRJIT extracts source code changes from the new commit.
+Second, for each extracted change it formulates a query using the \texttt{lines added} field from the corresponding change.
+Third, it executes the query and retrieves matches from the past source code changes.
 Specifically, IRJIT formulates a \textit{more\_like\_this} (MLT) query~\cite{MLT}, which finds indexed training documents that are ``like" a given test document.
+MLT query\footnote{min\_term\_freq=1, and min\_doc\_freq=1} utilizes corpus-level and document-level term statistics, i.e., tf–idf to compute similarity between a query and documents in the corpus. \textit{tf} represents the frequency that a source code token appears in a specific document, and \textit{idf} represents the universal importance of a source code token for the entire collection of documents.
+IRJIT utilizes BM25 algorithm\cite{BM25} to calculate similarity.
+BM25 is a scoring function that considers term frequencies, document frequencies, and document length to generate a relevance score.

-MLT query utilizes corpus-level and document-level term statistics, i.e., term frequencies and inverse document frequencies (tf–idf) to compute similarity between a query and documents in the corpus.
-By default Elasticsearch uses BM25 algorithm\cite{BM25} to compute similarity.
-Moreover, it uses the same analyzers during the querying process that were originally used for indexing the documents.
-Elasticsearch also allows users to configure a different similarity algorithm than BM25, but the default one was sufficient for the purpose of our study.
-Based on BM25 similarity results, Elasticsearch returns Top-K most similar training documents for a given test document.
-Elasticsearch also returns a relevance score against each match as shown in Figure~\ref{fig:defectpred}.
+Notably, the query document and the indexed documents are processed using the same analyzers before computing similarity.
+Although Elasticsearch allows for customization of similarity algorithms, we found the default BM25 algorithm to be adequate for our study.
+Based on the BM25 similarity results, Elasticsearch returns the top-K most similar training documents for a given test document along with their respective relevance scores.

+IRJIT may issue multiple queries for each test commit, depending on the number of changes within that commit.
 The matching documents from all MLT queries are combined into a set called candidate matches and sorted according to relevance score.
-The Elasticsearch scoring formula~\cite{scoring} is originally based on tf–idf, but contains adjustments to allow for comparison of scores across different queries~\cite{campbell2016unreasonable}.
+The Elasticsearch scoring formula~\cite{scoring} is originally based on tf–idf and BM25, but contains adjustments to allow for comparison of scores across different queries~\cite{campbell2016unreasonable}.
 Next, IRJIT's classifier determines a final label for the test commit.